MELISSA BLOCK, HOST:

 One of the largest pyramids in the world is in trouble: Mexico's Pyramid of the Sun.
 It's located just outside Mexico City and is a popular tourist attraction.
 A local physicist says part of the 2,000 year old structure appears to be drying out and local news headlines have spread fear that the revered ruins are in danger of collapsing.
 As NPR's Carrie Kahn reports, an archeological reconstruction fix done 100 years ago may have put the ancient pyramid in peril.

-CARRIE KAHN, BYLINE: Standing at the foot of the massive Pyramid of the Sun, tourist Andres Solvince(ph) of Slovenia and his friend Dan Laffolee(ph) of England are in awe.
+CARRIE KAHN, BYLINE: Standing at the foot of the massive Pyramid of the Sun, tourist Andres Sovince, of Slovenia, and his friend Dan Laffoley, of England, are in awe.

-ANDRES SOLVINCE: It's fantastic.
+ANDRES SOVINCE: It's fantastic.
 This is such an astonishing place.

-KAHN: The Pyramid of the Sun was built around 100 B.C. says archeologist Victor Castenieta Illiano(ph) .
+KAHN: The Pyramid of the Sun was built around 100 B.C., says archeologist Victor Castaneda Leanyo.

-VICTOR CASTENIETA ILLIANO: The construction lasts about 100 years, 150 years.
+VICTOR CASTANEDA LEANYO: The construction lasts about 100 years, 150 years.